Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 • Clean fish well and discard the guts appropriately.

-According to the Colorado Department of Public Health and Environment, cyanobacteria blooms may look like thick pea soup or spilled bluish-green paint on the water’s surface and can also create a thick mat of foam along the shoreline.
-In general, the long, stringy, bright green strands that appear either slimy or cottony, or are mustard yellow in color are not the harmful type of algae.
+Blue-green algae blooms may look like thick pea soup or spilled bluish-green paint on the water’s surface.
+They can also create a dense mat of foam along the shoreline.
+The long, stringy, bright green strands that appear slimy, cottony, or mustard yellow are not harmful types of algae.

-At lakes and ponds where dogs are allowed to enter the water, practice caution if algae are present.
-Anglers should also exercise caution and follow state recommendations to clean any caught fish thoroughly and to discard guts appropriately.
+At lakes and ponds where dogs are allowed to enter the water, exercise caution if algae is present.
+Anglers should also exercise caution and follow state recommendations for thoroughly cleaning and properly disposing of the guts.

 Contact Us